nilcm10/md_membrane_env/practical/README.md

 ```

 It outputs a PNG image on the same location where the .XVG file is.
 See how the different variables change along time until stabilized.

-**You're probably gonna notice the system isn't properly equilibrated (25 ps is not enough).
-Let's check a properly done equilibration, only the first step.
-Copy the `system_equi1*` files from the shared OneDrive link provided at the begining of the class, and REPEAT THE VISUALIZATION AND ENERGETICAL ANALYSIS**.

 #### Production